rahmanda/rahmanda.github.io/contents/blog/en/2020-05-27-using-vue-prototype-for-shared-utilities.md

 One is a reference clarity.
 When I refactor the code into a mixin, I can't immediately know what function is available on the mixin just by looking at the component's code.
 This happens because to make a mixin, I need to export a bulk of code from the module.

 Two is I give a broad access into the utility.
 Even if we want it or not, now our utility function can get a full access to the component's context.
-For example, I can change a state inside of the mixin to update some behaviour.
+For example, I can change a state from inside of the mixin to update some behaviour.
 This kinds of practice is bad because it can add unnecessary complexity and potentially leads to many bugs in the future.

 ---